CONSERVATION & MOLECULAR ECOLOGY

 Students of HelmCamp learn to analyze DNA from wildlife parasites

-Field ecologists and conservation biologists increasingly rely on molecular tools to understand the hidden dynamics of wildlife health and biodiversity.
-We are please to be co-presenting a unique opportunity to gain these skills through the Organization for Tropical Studies (OTS) in Costa Rica.
+In 2026, we are pleased to be co-presenting a unique opportunity to gain these skills through the Organization for Tropical Studies (OTS) in Costa Rica.
 This will be the second installment of our "HelmCamp" field course: Wildlife Molecular Parasitology: Taxonomy to DNA.

 Planned for May 23–June 3, 2026, at the world-renowned La Selva Research Station in Costa Rica, this intensive two-week program will expose you to cutting-edge efforts to integrate classical parasite taxonomy with modern molecular and genomic techniques.
 Participants will collect, identify, and analyze parasites from wild hosts—bridging the gap between field parasitology and DNA-based biodiversity research.
 Whether you are interested in the fundamental ecology of host-parasite interactions or a wildlife conservation professional working to protect populations in a OneHealth framework, this course will offer transformational experiences.